anusii/solidpod/demopod/README.md

 the solidpod package.

-Visit the [AU Solid Community](https://solidcommunity.au) for a suite a solidpod apps developed using the solidpod package.
+Visit the [AU Solid Community](https://solidcommunity.au) for a suite of solidpod apps developed using the solidpod package.